 As you can see, Sochi is a city of many faces, allowing it to cater for almost every taste.
 The recent regeneration and redevelopment brought on by the Winter Olympic Games, Formula One and the FIFA World Cup have helped to boost tourism in the area.
 However, there were already plenty of other reasons for tourists to visit before this.

 A good first step would be to get a Russian visa.
 However, this isn’t always that easy.
-Russia’s visa policy is quite and only a handful of countries have visa-free agreements with Russia.
+Russia’s visa policy is quite strict and only a handful of countries have visa-free agreements with Russia.
 So, unless you come from South America or some of the former Soviet countries, you probably need a visa to enter Russia.
 If you want to get your Russian visa without spending a lot of time and money, check out this website.